 The rules of some venues can also be very strict.
-For instance, if you know there will be a contingent of smokers in your wedding party, you want to be sure they’ll have somewhere comfortable to indulge as the day wears on.
+For instance, if you know there will be a contingent of smokers in your weddings in Italy party, you want to be sure they’ll have somewhere comfortable to indulge as the day wears on.
 Rules on alcohol, dress, noise level, conduct, and anything other potential issues you can identify should also be discerned.
 All this should be done before any money is put down on a place (most will require a deposit — often non-refundable past a certain point, and substantial).

 So Now Let’s Look at Common Mistakes That Are Made That Can Turn a Dream Destination Wedding into a Nightmare …

 Mistake #1 – Not Getting it in Writing

 Vendor contracts are essential – especially when you are traveling to a foreign country.
 Everything that you are expecting should be written down on paper to avoid language barrier miscommunications or other misunderstandings.

 Mistake #2 – Not Planning for the Weather

 Just because it is sunny and warm where you live doesn’t mean it is going to be the same in Italy.
 Be sure to study the weather in the location you are visiting and then be sure to inform all guests as to what they should expect so that they can prepare accordingly.

 Mistake #3 – Not Carrying-on Your Wedding Dress!